The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Gameplay is like a zombie survival game where you have to manage people and resources, but with a dark twist in the actuality of war.

-The set design is amazing, yet horrific, serving as a sad reminder of how war can affect everyday people.
+The set design is fantastic, yet horrific, serving as a sad reminder of how war can affect everyday people.
 There are many war-torn areas to explore and ghastly undertones.

 While this may seem too dark and gloomy, the game is still worth playing.
 It delivers an emotional ride with smooth gameplay that will make you empathize with the game’s characters and care for their survival.